-Effectiveness of the distance function.
-We finally demonstrate the effectiveness of our entropy-based distance function by comparing it with a set of existing distance functions [24] for time series: (1) Manhattan distance, (2) Euclidean distance, (3) DTW, (4) EDR, (5) ERP and (6) LCSS.
+demonstrate the effectiveness of our entropy-based distance function by comparing it with a set of existing distance functions [26] for time series: (1) Manhattan distance, (2) Euclidean distance, (3) DTW, (4) EDR, (5) ERP and (6) LCSS.

 The results are shown in Figure 17.
 In each method, all available features are sorted by the distance function of choice in decreasing order.
 We measure the number of features retrieved from each sorted list in decreasing order in order to cover all the features in the ground truth, shown as the Y-axis.
 We see that our entropy distance is always the one using the minimum number of features to cover the ground truth.
-LCSS works well in the first two workloads, but it works poorly for workloads 3, 4, 5, and 6.
-This is because the ground truth features for the first two workloads have perfect separating power based on LCSS distance, while in other workloads they contain some noisy signals.
+LCSS works well in the first two workloads, but it works poorly for workloads 3, 4, 5 and 6.
+This is because the ground truth features for the first two work loads have perfect separating power based on LCSS distance, while in other workloads they contain some signals.
 So LCSS is not as robust as our distance function.
-Other distance functions always use large number of features.
+Other distance functions use large number of features all the time.

 Summary.
 Our explanation algorithm outperforms other techniques in consistency and conciseness while achieving comparable, high predication accuracy.
-Specifically, EXstream improves consistency to other methods from 10.7% to 87.5% on average, and up to 100% in some cases.
-EXstream is also more concise, reducing the number of features in an explanation 90.5% on average, up to 99.5% in some cases.
-EXstream is as good as other techniques on prediction quality: its Fmeasure on prediction is only slightly worse than logistic regression by 0.4%, while it is 3.3% higher than majority voting, 6.1% percent higher than fusion, and 1.9% higher than decision tree.
+Specifically, XStream outperforms others in consistency by 3201% on average, up to 6037%.
+For conciseness, XStream reduces 90.5% of features on average, up to 99.5%.
+XStream is as good as other techniques on prediction quality: its F-measure on prediction is only slightly worse than logistic regression by 0.4%, while it is 3.3% higher than majority voting, 6.1% percent higher than fusion, and 1.9% higher than decision tree.